Nonprofits I Support

 Native Energy

 I use Native Energy for my carbon offsets when flying.
-I spent many hours researching the best place to do this and believe that Native Energy is a solid choice.
-Through them I am able to support projects that truly offset my carbon and are certified and verified through The Gold Standard.
+I spent many hours researching the highest integrity organization to do carbon offsets with and decided upon Native Energy.
+Through them I am able to support projects that benefit humanity and are certified and verified through The Gold Standard.

 Environmental Working Group